Nuitka/Nuitka/Developer_Manual.rst

 assignments, and merge these into the start state, before entering the loop body.
 The need to make two passes is special to loops.

-For a start, it could be done like this though: At loop entry, all knowledge is removed about everything, and so is at loop exit.
-That way, only the loop inner working is optimized, and before and after the loop are separate things.
-The optimal handling of ``a`` in the example code will take a while.
+For a start, it is done like this.
+At loop entry, all knowledge is removed about everything assigned or changed in the loop.
+From that basis, the ``break`` exits are analysed, and merged.
+Then, coming back, ``continue`` exits of the loop resulting from this, can replace the initial wide reaching removal of knowledge with a far smaller one.
+Merging this will state before loop, we got close to no degradation of knowledge, except what's necessary.

-For a general solution, it would be sweet to trace different exit paths differently.
-One loop exit may be good enough, as it will be the common case.

 Excursion to Conditions
 -----------------------